 GETTING HEALTH INSURANCE OUTSIDE OF OPEN ENROLLMENT TIME

-The Open Enrollment period for Marketplace insurance is usually from Nov.
-1 through Dec.
-15 each year.
-If you need health insurance during or outside of this time period, always contact our enrollment counselors, by email or at (603) 422-8208 ext.
+If you need health insurance outside the Open Enrollment period, always contact our enrollment counselors, by email or at (603) 422-8208 ext.
 3188.
 If you are eligible for Medicaid, you can enroll at any time.
 And Marketplace insurance is available outside of the Open Enrollment period if you or any household member has had a change in your life circumstances, such as job a birth or death, marriage, change in employment, a loss of health insurance coverage, or a move to New Hampshire.
 If you’ve experienced any of these “qualifying events,” make sure to contact us about getting insured within 60 days of the event.